🔍 공개 퀴즈 검색

 3. Only at the end of the book

-4. Predictions can't be changed
+4. Predictions can never be changed

 Which statement about inferences is TRUE?

-1. Good inferences are supported by evidence and make logical sense ✓
+2. Good inferences are supported by evidence and make logical sense ✓

-3. Inferences are always facts
+3. Inferences are always stated facts

 4. Inferences must be directly stated in text